In Australia and the Southern hemisphere, 12.00 O’clock midday is in the North while in the Northern hemisphere 12.00 O’clock midday is in the South.

 When building in Australia the perfect orientation for constructing your home and other structures is that the main rooms are facing north because in winter your main home rooms should receive the winter sun to warm your home and less need for heaters.
 The problem with new home buyers is that the view from the home is important to them.
 It is important to have a middle ground regarding the placement of your new home on your property.

 It is advised that a front covered veranda would shade the North and West orientation from the harsh summer sun when facing North and West in Australia.
-The covered veranda structure will keep the home cool in summer and keep the warmth in winter as it allow the low winter sun to warm up the rooms through the low set north and west facing windows.
+The covered veranda structure will keep the home cool in summer and keep the warmth in winter as it allows the low winter sun to warm up the rooms through the low set north and west-facing windows.

-The veranda’s became popular in Australia around the late 1790’s – early 1810.
+The veranda became popular in Australia around the late 1790’s – early 1810.
 They were introduced by colonial soldiers and free colonials that have seen and experienced the veranda during their travels to the West Indies and India.
 Today the veranda is still a great place to relax, sleep and entertain to keep out of the heath of the day during our hot summer.
-Many veranda where converted into a bed rooms if the need arises to increase the size of the family and home.
+Many verandas were converted into bedrooms if the need arises to increase the size of the family and home.
 This occurred during the late 1880’s up to the time that councils started to raise revenue and made it compulsory to report your intentions to lodge a DA and CC.
-(Development Application & Construction Certificate)
+(Development Application & Construction Certificate).

-I have came up to many older homes that had a covered rear veranda converted in to a bedroom or rooms that was build a long time ago and never was approved by the local council.
-You will get unstuck when you want to sell that home and the client’s solicitor or conveyancing agent find out that that covered veranda was never approved by council.
-Council will insist that the structure to be drawn up and submitted to council for approval.
+I have come up to many older homes that had a covered rear veranda converted into a bedroom or rooms that was built a long time ago and never was approved by the local council.
+You will get unstuck when you want to sell that home and the client’s solicitor or conveyancing agent find out that that covered veranda was never approved by the council.
+Council will insist that the structure be drawn up and submitted to the council for approval.

 Doors are also an important item to consider.
 It is recommended that all exterior doors to be solid with a rubber bottom seal attached this makes the door seal proof provided that the door has no gaps to let the air in.
 Interior doors can be of the core variety and would help if they have the same or similar rubber seal on the bottom of the door.

-Orientation is an important item that could make you fry in summer or frieze in winter and on top of that a hefty increase in power energy bills if orientation of your home was neglected.
+Orientation is an important item that could make you fry in summer or freeze in winter and on top of that a hefty increase in power energy bills if the orientation of your home was neglected.